 Going to Japan is a dream for Godzilla fans.
-We already have a list of places to go and things to do.
+Many of us already have a list of places to go and things to do.
 Shopping and sightseeing are at the top of the list.
 But before fun can be had there’s a lot planning and preparation to be done.
 Here is a brief guide for travel to Japan for travelers in general and Godzilla fans in particular.
-The following pages are a Godzilla guide to six Japanese cities: Tokyo, Nagoya, Karuizawa, Osaka, and Kyoto for Godzilla fans covering passports, packing, and planning the places you want to see.
+The following pages are a Godzilla guide to six Japanese cities: Tokyo, Nagoya, Karuizawa, Osaka, and Kyoto for Godzilla fans.

 Preparing to go to Japan

 Going to Japan requires important preparation that cannot be overlooked.
 There’s a lot to think about!
 Here’s a working list of things to do in preparation for your trip to Japan.
 First, determine what destinations you would like to go.
 Japan is made up of thousands of islands but there are five major islands about the size of California.
 Lining up where you are going, what you want to see, and what you want to do are essential for a trip to Japan.
 Japan is more than the sum of its big cities.
 It’s culturally rich with unique spaces and experiences.
 Traveling in Japan will remind you of the scenes and locations in Godzilla movies.
 It is difficult to go everywhere and to see everything within two weeks.
 But adequate preparation will get you where you want to go.

 Airfare: When you go to Japan will determine how much airfare will cost you.
 Traveling during the Fall and Winter months (September through March) is the cheapest in my experience.
 There are two major airports Narita International Airport (成田空港, Narita Kūkō, NRT) and Haneda Airport (HND).
 Going to Japan during the Summer months is not recommended because of the higher rates and warmer temperatures.
 Here a guide to when to travel to Japan.

 I recommend bilingual maps (Japanese and native language).
 Although in Tokyo and other major cities large signage is in English, matching the kanji characters on your map with signs is very helpful.
 Place a digital map on your phone or tablet along with a printed map.
 Taking the subway in Tokyo and other major cities is relatively inexpensive.
 The cost from one stop to another is listed above the station name (e.g., 160円).
-For the first time, I’ve secured a Japan Rail Pass to cut my cost trailing from East to West Japan.
-I expect to save more than $300 in travel costs between Tokyo, Karuizawa, Nagoya, Kyoto, and Osaka.
+The Japan Rail Pass has saved me hundreds of dollars in travel costs between Tokyo, Karuizawa, Nagoya, Kyoto, and Osaka.
 Never leave home without it.
 Also for travel in Tokyo, get a Pasmo Card.
 It will save lost of time lost getting train tickets from each station.
 In Tokyo, I find the JR Yamanote Line to be the most efficient.
 It essential goes around Tokyo in a loop stopping at major stations (e.g., Shinjuku, Tokyo, Akihabara, Ueno, Ikebukuro).
 Chou is another helpful line cutting across Tokyo and the Yamanote Line connecting Shinjuku to Tokyo station.
 Taxis are expensive.
 I drove in Japan using an international driver’s license purchased at local travel agencies like AAA.
 Driving in Japan requires going in the opposite direction for most.
 Driving is fun but a big responsibility.
 Whether by train, bus, taxi, or car, travel can be exhausting and will take its toll.
 Plan your days and get good sleep.
 Avoid major stations during rush hours.

 Packing: I believe packing light is the best way to travel.
 “Less is more!”
 I had to learn that with more fourteen flights to and from Japan over the last seven years.
 Some may find a backpack with multiple pockets works best.
 When selecting larger bags make sure it has a wheels.
 Moving through the subway and going up and down the many flights of steps is very difficult with large bags, especially without wheels.
 I will fold up a large bag in my smaller bag as a carry-on going home.
 Don’t over do it on clothing.
 Keep it simple with the essentials.
 Be mindful of your electronics and bring required converters.
 Electronics from the US usually have no problem using the Japanese outlets.
 Don’t forget your chargers.
 While out sightseeing and shopping, keep small bags to a minimum.
 Carry your passport (or a copy of your passport) with you at all times.